45 Amazing Facts About Airplanes That Will Make Your Mind Soar

 Pilot Chuck Yeager astonished the world with his record-breaking flying skills.
 This U.S. Air Force vet learned to fly as a fighter pilot during World War II.
-Using the Bell X-1 rocket jet, he flew faster than the speed of sound, a monstrous 662 miles per hour at 40,000 feet.
-Later on in his life, he trained U.S. Air Force veterans to become astronauts, which is just one of the insane accomplishments of this incredibly talented man.
+Using the Bell X-1 rocket jet, he flew faster than the speed of sound—662 miles per hour at 40,000 feet.
+Later on in his life, he added yet another incredible accomplishment to his wildly-impressive CV: training U.S. Air Force veterans to become astronauts.

 Sandra Bullock and about 2 million other Americans have aviophobia.

-Despite crashes being very rare, 6.5 percent of Americans are still deathly afraid of flying, i.e. they suffer from aviophobia.
-Don’t worry, you’re in good company—Sandra Bullock is one of them.
+Despite crashes being very rare, 6.5 percent of Americans suffer from aviophobia, or a fear of flying.
+If you are scared to set foot on a plane, you’re in good company—even celebrities like Sandra Bullock are gripped with this common fear.
 The Gravity star once said she’s “deathly afraid of flying.”
-Mental health experts say that most of this stress originates from the total loss of control or possibly the feeling of being trapped, something most people can relate with in some manner.
+The Anxiety and Depression Association of America says that most of this stress originates from the total loss of control or possibly the feeling of being trapped.

 Long-haul flights have secret bedrooms and a bathroom for flight attendants.

-If flight attendants work on long-haul flights—which can last anywhere from 6 to 122 hours—they need time to properly rest.
+If flight attendants work on long-haul flights—which can last upwards of 12 hours—they need time to properly rest.
 So airlines have installed secret sleeping quarters above the main cabin with seven or eight beds, and occasionally a separate bathroom as well.
 They can also enjoy in-flight entertainment while inside these secret chambers.
 That must be how they keep up their cheery demeanor on those long flights.

 The world’s smallest plane weighs only 358.8 pounds.

-The Bede BD-5 microjet weighs nearly 360 pounds, which is less than 400,000 Americans.
-It has a wingspan of only 14.5 feet, but still packs a ton of power.
+The Bede BD-5 microjet weighs nearly 360 pounds (less than 400,000 Americans) and has a wingspan of only 14.5 feet.
 Though minuscule, this jet can reach speeds of over 300 miles per hour, which is a little under half of the speed of sound.

 The longest military plane is six stories long.